“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 For now.

-They make you feel desired, appreciated, free, alive, and so on.
+The new connection makes you feel desired, appreciated, free, alive, and so on.

-Because right now, guilt, fear, and old conditioning are clouding your judgment.
+But right now, guilt, fear, and old conditioning are clouding your judgment.

 Until you address these, you will stay stuck.